nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 For example, typing **addSupplier n/tim p/81234567 e/emily@example.com a/456 Cupcake Road, Block 123, #03-04 s/salt, chocolate**
 will add a supplier named "Tim" with phone number "81234567," email "emily@example.com," located at "456 Cupcake Road, Block 123, #03-04," and supplying "salt" and "chocolate" as the supplied ingredients for the bakery.
-This command simplifies the tracking of supplier contacts and ingredient sources, helping bakery owners efficiently manage supplier relationships and inventory.
+This command simplifies the tracking of supplier contacts and ingredient sources, helping bakery owners efficiently manage supplier relationships.

 ### **Add Supply Order Command**
 Adds a supplier order by providing the supplier's name, phone number and the product IDs from the ingredient catalogue.